What’s So Great about Bonds?

 Bond Funds:

-Most people don’t actually own bonds, rather a fund that buys and sells bonds regularly.
+Most people don’t actually own bonds, but rather a fund that buys and sells bonds regularly.
 Minor interest rate changes cause holdings to constantly fluctuate in value.
-In a steady rate environment you’ll get the same result as the actual bonds provide, steady interest payments and a stable account value.
+In a steady rate environment, you’ll get the same result as the actual bonds provide, steady interest payments and a stable account value.
 But rates have been anything but steady over the last several years.
-Bond yields hit a double bottom in 2015 and 2016, climbed steadily through 2018 and have started to decline again as concerns over Fed movements give pause to institutions who request long-term credit.
+Bond yields hit a double bottom in 2015 and 2016, climbed steadily through 2018, and have started to decline again as concerns over Fed movements give pause to institutions who request long-term credit.

 I’ve been talking to people about this specifically for the last five years.
 There are a lot of people who have no choice but to use bond funds given limited options inside a 401(k).
-There are also a lot of asset managers that choose bond funds over the laborious task of selecting a diversified portfolio of highly rated individual bonds.
+There are also a lot of asset managers who choose bond funds over the laborious task of selecting a diversified portfolio of highly rated individual bonds.

 Income and RMDs: